‘I’m lucky to be alive’: Morocco travel insider says country will rebuild tourism

 “None of our staff or any of our guests were harmed.

-“Then we slept the night out out in the open to keep away from any secondary shocks.
+“Then we slept the night out in the open to keep away from any secondary shocks.

 “In the morning we took stock and looked after our clients.